Trail Wrist Role in Golf – The Holy Grail of Great Ball Striking

 Push the Right Palm Down

-Without the trail hand in the right position, you may struggle with leaving the clubhead open at impact or with hands that are overactive.
+Without the trail hand in the right position, you may struggle with leaving the clubhead open at impact or with overactive hands.

 Luckily, there is a way to fix it with this drill.
 The drill helps you feel the motion of pushing your right palm down (for the right-handed golfer) as you make your way through impact.